 Receiving the Case

 Cases for the Templeton Business Ethics Case Competition are written or acquired by the competition directors.
 The case for a particular annual competition is emailed to the two student team members and the faculty advisor at each participating institution.
-For the 2019 competition, the case will be emailed on January 24, 2019.
+For the 2022 competition, the case will be emailed on January 21, 2022.
 The case is usually two to three pages long and involves a contemporary business issue that presents financial, legal, and ethical issues for decision makers.
-Approximately two weeks after receipt of the case, teams must prepare and submit both an executive summary and a PowerPoint slide deck to be used in their oral presentation.
-These materials are due on Friday, February 14, 2019.
+Approximately three weeks after receipt of the case, teams must prepare and submit both an executive summary and a PowerPoint slide deck to be used in their oral presentation.
+These materials are due on Thursday, February 10, 2022.

-The competition begins with an opening dinner on Thursday evening.
-The dinner is held on the Stetson University campus and provides an opportunity for visiting teams and faculty advisors to meet one another and the Stetson directors of the event.
-There will be a keynote speaker at the dinner and an informational segment with time for questions from participants.
+The competition begins with an opening plenary session Thursday evening.
+This session provides an opportunity for visiting teams and faculty advisors to meet one another and the Stetson directors of the event.
+Additionally, bracket assignments will be announced at this event.

-Early Friday afternoon, teams will remain in their same bracket and return to the same presentation room to answer content-oriented questions from the same panel of judges that evaluated the team's oral presentation.
+Round Two will begin at 1:00 p.m.
+Friday afternoon.
+Teams will answer content-oriented questions from the same panel of judges that evaluated the team's oral presentation.
 Each bracketed team will receive the same questions.
-The question/answer session is approximately 10 minutes in length, and team members must alternate in providing responses to the judges' questions.
-There will be five questions with a maximum of two minutes per answer.
+The question/answer session for each team is approximately 10 minutes in length, and team members must alternate in providing responses to the judges' questions.
+There will be four questions with a maximum of two minutes per answer.

 Based on performances in the first and second rounds, the judges for each bracket will declare a bracket winner.
-After this announcement, the bracket winners will have only five minutes to prepare for their final eight-minute oral presentation to the entire body of judges in a plenary session attended by all conference attendees, members of the Stetson University community and the public.
+After this announcement, the bracket winners will have only fifteen minutes to prepare for their final eight-minute oral presentation to the entire body of judges in a plenary session attended by all conference attendees.
 First, second, third and fourth place prize winners will be announced at the closing ceremony on Friday afternoon.